 • In the EYFS and Year 1 the continuous provision matches the pupil’s current knowledge and understanding whilst ensuring the children are suitably challenged.

-• Teachers assess (half termly but more often if required) the pupil’s phonics knowledge using the phonics assessment, reading milestones and Reading Early Learning Goal (in EYFS).
+• Teachers assess (half termly but more often if required) the pupil’s phonics knowledge using the phonics assessment and reading milestones.
 These regular assessments inform planning and allow teachers to identify any gaps in learning.

 • Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
 This way, children can focus on developing their fluency and comprehension as they move through the school.